odpi/specs/ODPi-Runtime.md

 -   ODPi Platforms SHOULD avoid using randomized ports when possible.
 For example, the NodeManager RPC port SHOULD NOT use the default ‘0’ (or random) value.
 Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
 Be aware that users MAY change these port numbers, including back to randomization.

 -   Future versions of this specification MAY require other components to set the environment variable *component*_HOME to the location in which the component is installed and *component*_CONF_DIR to the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.

+### Hive Compliance

+* **[HIVE_SQL]** ODPi Platforms MUST provide SQL that is compatible with the reference version of Hive's SQL.
+All valid statements in the reference version should produce the same results in the ODPi Platform.
+The ODPi Platform MAY include additional SQL that is not yet supported in the reference version of Hive, subject to other requirements in this document.
+* **[HIVE_JDBC]** ODPi Platforms MUST include HiveServer2 and support all of the same JDBC functionality as the reference version of Hive.
+All methods implemented in the reference version's JDBC client must be implemented and have the same signature in the ODPi Platform.
+The ODPi Platform MAY implement additional JDBC methods that are not yet supported in the reference version of Hive, subject to other requirements of this document.
+* **[HIVE_CLI]** ODPi Platforms MAY include the `bin/hive` command line script.
+If the platform includes the CLI it MUST accept all of the same arguments as the reference version.
+* **[HIVE_BEELINE]** ODPi Platforms MUST include the `bin/beeline` command line script.
+The platform MUST accept all of the same arguments as the reference version.
+* **[HIVE_THRIFT]** ODPi Platforms MAY allow applications to connect to the Hive Metastore Thrift server via the thrift interface.
+If the platform allows this it MUST accept all of the same thrift method calls as the reference version.

 Compatibility
 -------------